cubehero/node-gitteh/README.md

 # Gitteh

+## libgit2 Support
+As of Feb 2012, gitteh now supports the latest version of libgit2 (0.16).
+This comes with some caveats however!
+* You'll have to install from source because I can't get my changes pulled into the official repository, and therefore into the NPM.
+* You'll have to install libgit2 from source FIRST, before you install gitteh.
+* The test/ref.test.js test fails, so it's likely that ref's are borked.

 ## What?

 Node bindings to the excellent [libgit2](http://libgit2.github.com) C library.
 The bindings cover *most* of the libgit2 API, however I took some liberties.
 For example...